 Federal Estate Tax

 Even though there is no estate tax in Colorado, you may still owe the federal estate tax.
-The exemption for that tax is $11.18 million in 2018.
+The exemption for that tax is $11.70 million for deaths in 2021 and $12.06 million in 2022.
 This tax is portable for married couples.
-That means that if the right legal steps are taken, a married couple can protect up to $22.36 million when both spouses die.
+That means that if the right legal steps are taken, a married couple can protect up to $24.12 million when both spouses die.

 If an estate tax exceeds that amount, the top federal tax rate is 40%.
 A full chart of federal estate tax rates is below.